alttch/bma-info/eva4/realtime.rst

 * Currently :doc:`svc/eva-rtmon` does not support monitoring of :doc:`secondary
   points<local_cluster>`.

+* Latency may significantly increase during certain core tasks, such as deploying items / services or replicating large amounts of remote items from remotes.
+It is highly recommended to modify production node inventory with putting affected fieldbus components into maintenance and limit replication tasks to outgoing only.

+* It is not recommended to use Python and TypeScript-based services in real-time mode for mission-critical tasks.
+The behavior may be unpredictable due to garbage collection and other factors.

 * Real-time parameters are applied only on services, built with :doc:`EVA ICS Rust SDK <sdk/rust/index>` version `0.3.58` or above and for services, started with :doc:`svc/eva-ffi` (:doc:`sdk/cpp/index` and other binary-compiled).
 To apply real-time parameters on other services (including Python and TypeScript), use the bundled `rt-launch` tool:

-* Latency may significantly increase during certain core tasks, such as deploying items / services or replicating large amounts of remote items from remotes.
-It is highly recommended to modify production node inventory with putting affected fieldbus components into maintenance and limit replication tasks to outgoing only.

 .. code:: yaml